 General Eligibility Requirements

 Unless specifically stated (“federal only” or “state only”), the eligibility requirements for the federal and state Dislocated Worker programs are identical.
-To be eligible for either DW program, an individual must meet all general eligibility requirements and must meet at least one of the eight definitions of a dislocated worker.
+To be eligible for either DW programs, an individual must meet all general eligibility requirements and must meet at least one of the eight definitions of a dislocated worker.

 Individuals must meet the following eligibility criteria for the Minnesota Dislocated Worker program and/or the WIOA Dislocated Worker program: